DarqueWarrior/generator-team/README.md

 ## 0.3.9
 Added support to read profiles from [VSTeam](https://www.powershellgallery.com/packages/VSTeam/) Module.
 Only profiles of type Pat are supported.
 If you enter a profile name of type OnPremise you will still be prompted for a Pat.

+Added Profile sub generator to Add, List and Delete profiles.

 # November 2017
 ## 0.3.8
 Upgraded .NET Core to 2.0.